Ghatu (dance): Performance

-In Ghatu dance performance, the story of king Pashramu and queen Yambawati (or Champawati) is presented.
+In Ghatu dance performance, the story of king Pashramu and queen Yambawati (or Champawati) is presented, it is believed that they originated in Lamjung district pas gau village which is predominant by Gurung people, this village itself carries King Name Parshramu (pas gau).
 Among the two main Ghatu dancers (known as Ghatusari), one plays the role of the king and other plays the role of the queen.
 King Pashramu goes on a hunt where he meets Yambawati.
 They marry each other.
 They have a child.
 King Pashramu goes on a war, where he dies.
 The queen then decides to go on a Sati and immolate herself on her husband's pyre.
 The dancers goes in a trance state during the dance.

 There are two type of Ghatu dances: